 Because of their non-violent nature, the general public does not tend to think of white collar crimes as being particularly serious.
 Of course, neither the state of Ohio nor the U.S. federal government shares this view.
 When one of these bodies convicts an individual of a white collar offense, they almost always punish them severely.

-At Suhre & Associates, LLC, we believe that every Ohioan who is charged with a white collar crime should receive a vigorous defense.
+Our Cincinnati criminal defense lawyer here at Suhre & Associates, LLC, believes that every Ohioan who is charged with a white-collar crime should receive a vigorous defense.
 When you hire us to help you with your case, we will:

 Guide You Through Your Case